 - Coldcalm Baby: This infant-safe Coldcalm comes in single-use liquid doses to temporarily relieve sneezing, runny nose, and nasal congestion.

 - Vitamin D: To help boost baby’s immune system, administer 400 IUs of vitamin D drops per day.
 Try this brand.

-- Infant probiotics: Look for an infant probiotic with B. bifidum, B. infantis, and L. reuteri to help support baby’s immune system.
+- Baby probiotics: Look for an infant probiotic with B. bifidum, B. infantis, and L. reuteri to help support baby’s immune system.
 This is one of my favorites.
-Read all about infant probiotics here.
+Read all about baby probiotics here.